freetronics/ArduPhone-Software/firmware_v1/README.md

 phone.
 As mentioned previously, events from the GSM module or other parts of the phone can be missed if any blocking functions are called.
 Therefore the delay function, large while or for loops or any library functions that block should not be used.
-Rather, as is prevelant throughout the code, use state machines and timing variables to determine when something should next happen or something last happened.
+Rather, as is prevalent throughout the code, use state machines and timing variables to determine when something should next happen or something last happened.

+Lastly, this code has been hopefully written to favour readability over complexity or advanced functions.
+While the use of non-blocking code requires state machines and timing, it should still be reasonably easy to follow.
+Later code or size optimisations may mean this readability will be compromised.

 Features
 --------
 The following features/functions of the code or framework have been
-implelemted:
+implemented:

  * Initial file structure (missing ui.ino for to do items though)
  * Multi-tasking and initial state machines